 About the Legacy Museum

-This year the conference includes a visit to the Legacy Museum in Montgomery, AL on Thursday, April 21st.
+The conference included a visit to the Legacy Museum in Montgomery, AL.

 The Legacy Museum: From Enslavement to Mass Incarceration is situated on a site in Montgomery where Black people were forced to labor in bondage.
 Blocks from one of the most prominent slave auction spaces in America, the Legacy Museum is steps away from the rail station where tens of thousands of Black people were trafficked during the 19th century.